Concavity properties of extensions of the parallel volume: Introduction

 \section{Introduction}

-As an analogue of the famous {\it concavity of entropy power} in Information theory (see $e.g.$ \cite{C}, \cite{V}), Costa and Cover in \cite{Costa} conjectured that the $\frac{1}{n}$-power of the {\it parallel volume} $|A+tB_2^n|$ is a concave function, where $B_2^n$ denotes the Euclidean closed unit ball.
+As an analogue of the famous {\it concavity of entropy power} in Information theory (see $e.g.$ \cite{C}, \cite{V}), Costa and Cover \cite{Costa} conjectured that the $\frac{1}{n}$-power of the {\it parallel volume} $|A+tB_2^n|$ is a concave function, where $|\cdot|$ denotes the Lebesgue measure and where $B_2^n$ denotes the Euclidean closed unit ball.

 \begin{conj}[Costa-Cover \cite{Costa}] Let $A$ be a bounded measurable set in $\mathbb{R}^n$ then the function $ t \mapsto |A + t B_2^n|^{\frac{1}{n}} $ is concave on $\mathbb{R}_+$.

 \end{conj}